All Recipes/ Articles and Guides/ Latest Posts

 Yolélé is building processing facilities in West Africa and also collaborating with governments, intergovernmental agencies, and NGO’s to train and equip smallholders for increased productivity through conservation farming.

-Considering fonio is a drought-tolerant grain, supporting fonio farming the way Yolélé does can be crucial for food security in the region.
+Considering fonio is a drought-tolerant grain and grows well in poor soils, supporting fonio farming the way Yolélé does can be crucial for food security in the region.

 Fonio: the seed of the universe